Weston-Cox/Weston-Cox/README.md

 - 👋 Hi, I’m @Weston-Cox
 - 👀 I’m interested in gaming, books, ethics discussions and programming
 - 🌱 I’m currently learning Computer Science @University of Arkansas
-- ❔ Self-teaching myself git!
+- ❔ Self-teaching myself git and PHP
+- 🤓 Working on a simple Web-App using Java, MySql, and Spring Boot